AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-salesforce/submit-workfront-requests-from-salesforce-objects.md

 1. Go to the [!DNL Workfront] section.
 1. In the **[!UICONTROL New Requests]** tab, select a request type in the **[!UICONTROL Select a Request Type]** drop-down menu.

-   You can see the same request queues that you have access to see in Workfront.&nbsp;
+   You can see the same request queues that you have access to see in Workfront.

 1. Start filling out the available fields for your request.